-You are welcome to comment on NLIR post or page and by doing so you agree to the NLIR comment policy.
+You are welcome to comment on NLIR posts or pages and by doing so you agree to the NLIR comment policy.

 The < and > symbols are known as ‘lesser than’ and ‘greater than’ symbols, respectively.
 In HTML, we call them “tags.”
 Tags tell the computer how you want the information between the opening tag and the closing tag displayed on-screen.
 When you open a tag, you MUST close the tag or your formatting will apply to everything beyond the opening tag.
 Tags, in use, look like this (note–you won’t see them displayed in your posted message, but they must be typed in when you write your post.):